 - Does the workflow get better or worse when volume increases?

-Klap is a sensible tool if you want quick candidate clips and you are comfortable managing the rest of the process elsewhere.
-If the real pain is everything after clip generation, ScaleReach is usually the better fit because transcript edits, captions, reframing, and scheduling sit in the same workflow.
+Klap is a sensible tool if you want quick candidate clips and youโre comfortable managing everything else separately.
+If the real pain is everything AFTER clip generation - editing, captions, scheduling - ScaleReach is usually the better fit because all of that lives in one workflow.

-If you want the direct side-by-side version, the Klap alternative page is the cleaner comparison.
+For the direct side-by-side, the Klap alternative page has the cleaner comparison.